wesleyks/fb-topfriends/README.md

 **Uses Python 2.7**

-Not sure what it lists.
-Top stalkers?
-Or friends you interact with the most?
+Prints a list of your friends ordered by how much you interact with them.

 ## How to use